She Travels Light is supported by its audience. When you purchase through links on the site, we may earn an affiliate commission. Learn more.

 If this list feels overwhelming, don’t worry — you don’t need to get it all right the first time.
 I even had to buy extra on the road such as:

-The most important thing is packing smart for your travel style.
-Next, I’ll walk you through a few tips to make your packing easier and your backpack lighter.
+The most important thing is packing smart and light for your travel style.
+Next, I’ll walk you through a some tips to make your packing easier and your backpack lighter.

 Tip #1: Choose a versatile backpack

-I traveled with the Osprey Fairview 40L – a women’s fit backpack that’s carry-on sized.
+I traveled with 10kg in the Osprey Fairview 40L – a women’s fit backpack that’s carry-on sized.
 It’s a lifesaver if you want to skip checked baggage fees and breeze through airport lines.

 Why I loved it: